 Try an Unknown/New Author

 Everyone has their “go-to” authors, but trying a new author’s first book or an author’s first book in a new genre may be a hidden gem.
 With so many struggling new authors, who devote their heart and soul to writing, why not give them a chance?
-I recently tried a new author Sylvain Neuvel.
+Last year, I tried two new authors that I never read before Sylvain Neuvel and Danielle Paige.

 I devoured his two books Sleeping Giants and Waking Gods.
 It’s a science-fiction trilogy I read Sleeping Giants in just three days, I ended up being sucked into its incredible premise: giant body parts are discovered in the earth that predate the human technology required to make them.
 A simple idea with huge implications.
 What does this mean for humanity?
 For science?

 The style of narration also really appealed to me.
 The story unfolds through interview transcripts and journal entries, which really kept me glued.
 It kept me constantly in the moment and never gets bogged down by too much description which some books suffer from.
-I am DYING for Neuvel’s third book Only Human to come out.
+I have been enjoying Neuvel’s third book Only Human immensely.

 Try an eBook